 Like SEO, solid organic search traffic takes time to cultivate.
 (Image: Unsplash)

-12. Use Answer the Public and People also ask to inform new content
+12. Use Answer the Public and People Also Ask to inform new content

 The goal of your content is to provide value and answer questions.
 To determine what searchers are asking, we suggest heading to Google first:

 Enter some common questions related to your business into the search engine and check out the “People also asked” SERP feature section.
-What other common search queries pop up, and how can you answer those through your own content?

 Next, look at the featured snippets (a box of selected search results that appear above Google’s organic results to provide a concise answer to a posed question) that show up.